naninovel/docs/docs/guide/memory-management.md

 ### Reset On Goto

 In case you don't need any [engine service](/guide/engine-services) state to persist between scripts (including currently played music, special effects, etc), enable `Reset On Goto` in state configuration.
-This way all the services will automatically dispose associated resources when navigating between naninovel scripts and you won't have to use any special commands to unload the resources.
+This way all the services will automatically dispose associated resources when navigating between naninovel scripts and you won't have to use any special commands to destroy the actor objects.

 ## Lifetime Management